Speech by Santiago Otamendi

 It is a pleasure and an honor for me that my first institutional activity as President of the Financial Action Task Force be in this Plenary with sister countries of Latin America.

-Last June 23th, I had the opportunity to present the objectives of my presidency for the consideration of the FATF Plenary and I have received an excellent feedback from all delegations.
+Last June 23th, I had the opportunity to present the Objectives for the Argentine Presidency of the FATF (2017-2018) of my presidency for the consideration of the FATF Plenary and I have received an excellent feedback from all delegations.

-Likewise, the priorities over terrorist financing of the Argentine Presidency received an express and strong support from the G20 leaders in the Hamburg Declaration.
+Likewise, the priorities over terrorist financing of the Argentine Presidency received an express and strong support from the G20 Leaders strengthen their efforts to tackle terrorist financing together.

 Indeed, prevention and fighting against terrorist financing shall remain high on the FATF Agenda since they are a global concern.